 Electric guitar Ibanez IJRG200-BK

 Ergonomic design, good sound.
-You can find it in very affordable combos with: amplifier, digital tuner, stand, cable, soft cover and supra-aural headphones.
+You can find it in very affordable packs containing: amplifier, digital tuner, stand, cable, soft cover and supra-aural headphones.

-There are none to mention, taking into account that this is a guitar for beginners and not a higher category guitar.
+There are none to mention, taking into account that this is a guitar for beginners and not a higher-end one.

 - Color: black, blue, red.

 - Microphonics: H-H (Humbucker – Humbucker).